dca/appLog/README.md

-appLog
+dLog appLog
 ======

-stream your log from your node.js app to a dlog drone
+stream logs from your node.js app to a dlog drone